On Robust Hypothesis Testing with respect to the Hellinger Distance: Lower Bound on

 We now show that $\gamma^* \ge \frac{\sqrt{2}}{\sqrt{2}-1}$.
 The construction given in \cite[Section 4]{bousquet2019optimal} does not work in our case.
 We have to make certain adaptations.
-However, we follow their general technique which constructs a contradiction using Le Cam style argument. \begin{theorem} For every $\gamma < \frac{\sqrt{2}}{\sqrt{2}-1}$, there is a class $\mathcal{P}=\{p_1,p_2\}$ which is not $\gamma$-robustly testable. \end{theorem} We first outline the sketch of the proof.
-For \begin{enumerate} \item We construct a family of distributions $\mathcal{D}_1$ such that for every $p \in \mathcal{D}_1$, we have
+However, we follow their general technique which constructs a contradiction using Le Cam style argument. \begin{theorem} For every $\gamma < \frac{\sqrt{2}}{\sqrt{2}-1}$, there is a class $\mathcal{P}=\{p_0,p_1\}$ which is not $\gamma$-robustly testable. \end{theorem} We first outline the sketch of the proof.
+We first fix $p_0$ and $p_1$.
+Let $m$ be the number of i.i.d. samples drawn from the true distribution $p$ .
+For any fixed $m$, we have the following. \begin{enumerate} \item We construct a family of distributions $\mathcal{D}_0$ such that for every $p \in \mathcal{D}_0$ and any arbitrarily small $\epsilon$, we have